-At Bolt, we believe we have a responsibility to ensure that our business is conducted in an ethical way and we actively engage to address social issues and are committed to running our company responsibly.
+At Bolt, we have a responsibility to ensure that our business is conducted in an ethical way and we actively engage to address social issues and are committed to running our company responsibly.
 We strive to maintain high ethical principles and to respect human rights.
 It also means doing our best to encourage high standards in our supply chain and business.
-We realize that modern slavery is a serious issue, and take seriously our responsibility to comply with the Act and to assist in preventing and combating slavery where possible.
+We realise that modern slavery is a serious issue and take seriously our responsibility to comply with the Act and to assist in preventing and combating slavery where possible.

-The Bolt App is a mobile ride-hailing application, that allows users to summon a car to their location and for them to be driven to their desired destination.
-Across the Bolt group, we have over 800 employees, with the majority working at our global headquarters in Estonia.
-We work with over 500,000 drivers all over the world.
-Our headquarters are in Estonia but we have regional offices across the world.
-Our customers are individuals and companies ranging from international to small business who use the Bolt app to undertake a journey.
-We provide a mobile application for people to hail licensed private hire vehicles.
+The Bolt App is an application used globally for transportation and food delivery services.
+Across the Bolt group, we have over 3,000 employees, with the majority working at our global headquarters in Estonia.
+We work with over 3 million drivers and couriers all over the world.
+Bolt Technology OÜ’s headquarters are in Estonia but Bolt has regional offices across the world.

-As we continue our operations in the UK, we commit to looking deep into our business operations, including recruitment, to identify any parts at risk of slavery and human trafficking.
-As we keep learning more, we’ll review and refine the steps we take to identify potential incidents of slavery or human trafficking.
+As we continue our business in the UK, we commit to looking deep into our operations, including supplier and driver recruitment, to identify any parts at risk of modern slavery and human trafficking.
+As we keep learning more, we’ll review and refine the steps we take to identify potential incidents of modern slavery and human trafficking.

 Bolt Services UK Limited, trading as ‘Bolt’